I Hate My Job - Hear Me Out, Not Everyone Likes Working!

 The expectations at work are too heavy, and happiness is an afterthought

-I’ve always felt like my life was mapped out for me, which left little to no room for spontaneity or the unexpected.
-Despite having good college grades and test scores, I’ve never truly felt like I’ve found my path.
-I don’t know what I want to do with my life, and that’s problematic for me, because I never tend to go against the grain and always do what’s expected of me.
-Deep down I think I’m still looking for my way in life, but the pressure weighing on me means I’ve backed myself into a corner; quite literally an office corner decorated with an artificial plant that I despise.
+I’ve always felt like my life was mapped out for me, leaving little room for spontaneity or self-discovery.
+Despite having good grades and test scores, I’ve never truly felt like I’ve found my path.
+I’ve always done what was expected of me, never daring to go against the grain.
+Deep down, I’m still searching for my way in life, but the pressure weighing on me has backed me into a corner—quite literally, an office corner decorated with an artificial plant that I despise.

 >>> Learn how to be assertive at work